itk-dev-rpa/Robot-Framework/README.md

 ## Quick start

-1. To use this template simply use the repo as a template as shown [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
+1. To use this template simply use this repo as a template (see [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)).
 __Don't__ include all branches.

 2. Go to `robot_framework/__main__.py` and choose between the linear framework or queue based framework.